Spotted Lanternfly FAQs

 Why not just spray all trees?

 Indiscriminate spraying is environmentally irresponsible.
-Insecticides will kill not just spotted lanternflies, but beneficial leaf-hoppers, as well as other good insects in the ecosystem such as butterflies.
+Insecticides will kill not just spotted lanternflies, but beneficial insects in the ecosystem such as butterflies.

 Will the spotted lanternfly kill my tree?

-There is no documented case of that happening.
-However, heavy feeding by spotted lanternflies does weaken the tree, causing loss of leaves and making the tree susceptible to other maladies, such as root rot fungus.
+There is no documented case of the spotted lanternfly killing a mature tree.
+It is possible, though, that heavily infested saplings could die.
+However, heavy feeding by spotted lanternflies does weaken the tree and can make it susceptible to other maladies, such as secondary insects and diseases.
 When the tree’s defenses are down, secondary pests can come along and kill the tree.
 So while it’s not a tree-killer like the emerald ash borer is to ash trees, it is bad for the tree and should be controlled.

 How do I decide whether to treat my tree?